6.1 Legal Requirements

 Store ALL liquids in a bund or spill tray in a specified cabinet.

-For non-hazardous substances, a basic check in standard chemical references will be necessary for those liquid or powdered substances without MSDS.
+For non-hazardous substances, a basic check in standard chemical references will be necessary for those liquid or powdered substances without SDS.

 Refer to the QLD Government Work Health and Safety website Compatibility and Segregation Chart.

 Packaging includes any container or wrapping in which goods are offered for sale or transport.
 For dangerous goods, international and local requirements for packaging must be complied with to enable safe handling & transportation.